Jayaraj342/leetcode-solutions/src/zzz-miscellaneous/spring-boot/Basics.md

 `StereoType Annotations`: Controller, Service, Repository - inherited from Component - From which Beans will be created

-`Dependency Injection`: Achieve loose coupling - Springframework injects dependency (Autowired or Constructor or Setter - Constructor Mandatory Bean, while Setter Bean is not mandatory)
+`Dependency Injection`: Achieve loose coupling (with interfaces) - Springframework injects dependency (Autowired or Constructor or Setter - Constructor Mandatory Bean, while Setter Bean is not mandatory)
 (Runtime polymorphism achieves partial loose coupling - as Interface is used in reference)

 `Circular dependency`: Use setter injection and Lazy init for constructor - no more errors...